Mdrbhatti/P2P-gossip/README.md

 - 35

-To compile and execute the code please look into OVERLAY_MAINTENANCE_TEST.md and END_TO_END_GOSSIP_TEST.md files
+To compile and execute the code look into OVERLAY_MAINTENANCE_TEST.md and END_TO_END_GOSSIP_TEST.md files

-mvn clean package

-To run the unit tests:
+To run the tests:

 mvn -Dtest=* test